SymfonyCasts/messenger/sfcasts/serializer-headers-options.md

 the default serializer in Messenger?
 An *excellent* question!
-The reason is that the Symfony serializer requires your classes to follow a few *rules* in order to be serialized and unserialized correctly - like each property needs a setter method or a constructor argument with the same name.
-If your class doesn't follow those rules, you could end up with a property that is set on the original object, but suddenly becomes null when it's read from the transport.
+The reason is that the Symfony serializer requires your classes to follow a few *rules* in order to be serialized and unserialized correctly - like each property needs a setter method or a constructor argument where the name matches the property name.
+If your class doesn't follow those rules, you can end up with a property that is set on the original object, but suddenly becomes null when it's read from the transport.
+No fun.

 In other words, the PHP serializer is easier and more dependable when everything is done by the same app.